taman0753/Build-Test-Deploy/README.md

 NOTE: You can visit the webpage at http://tense-fire.surge.sh/
 ![Screenshot (316)](https://user-images.githubusercontent.com/46739055/93215825-8e197c00-f784-11ea-8cd5-bbac7a0b8c3a.png)

-Understanding the tokens: (You need to save all these in secrets of your repo)
+Understanding the other tokens of the workflow : (You need to save all these in secrets of your repo)

 JIRA_TOKEN:
 1)Log in to https://id.atlassian.com/manage/api-tokens.